-The Company has certain software royalty commitments associated with the shipment and licensing of certain products.
+We have certain software royalty commitments associated with the shipment and licensing of certain products.
 Royalty expense is generally based on a fixed cost per unit shipped or a fixed fee for unlimited units shipped over a designated period.
-Royalty expense, included in cost of software and products revenues, was \$12,319 in fiscal 2019, \$4,462 in fiscal 2018 and \$2,646 in fiscal 2017.
+Royalty expense, included in Cost of software and products revenues, was as follows:

+Year Ended March 31,

+2020 2019 2018

+Royalty expense \$ 12,545 \$ 12,319 \$ 4,462